kshedden/case_studies/methods/distributions.md

 distribution.
 In some cases the extremes of interest may involve the left tail, but in that case we can flip the distribution, so by convention, methods for studying extremes focus on the right tail.

+In the statistical study of extremes, we do not attempt to define individual data points as "extreme" or "non-extreme".
+In some cases there may be non-statistical reasons to define a threshold beyond which an observation is extreme (for example, we may describe a hurricane as extreme if the wind speed exceeds 160 miles per hour).
+However, there is no objective statistical basis for defining a single observation in the abstract as being extreme.
+Instead, we study extremes by characterizing the tail of the probability distribution according to its asymptotic rate of decay.

 Recall that the cumulative distribution funtion (cdf) of a random variable $X$ is the function $F(t) = P(X \le t)$, viewed as a function of $t \in {\mathbb R}^+$.